Synchronicity From Synchronized Chaos: Internal Sync vs. Mind-Matter Sync and the Role of Meaning

+In the context of data-asssimilation/machine-perception, the role of synchronism is indeed reminiscent of Jung's notion of synchronicity in the relationship between mind and the material world.
+But in the latter view, and in the popular culture surrounding the notion, the alleged relationships between events, mental or physical, are detected without close inspection and are ``meaningful".
+In this section, it is argued that meaningfulness is realized naturally in terms of the internal coherence that is typically present in any system that synchronizes with an external system, and thus that the scientific view of synchronization should satisfy philosophers in this regard as well.

-Prior use of the idealized geophysical model of the last section suggests how ``meaning" might enter.
+Prior use of the idealized geophysical model considered illustrates how ``meaning" would enter.
 The quasigeostrophic channel model was originally developed to represent the geophysical ``index cycle", in which the large-scale mid-latitude atmospheric circulation vacillates, at apparently random intervals, between two types of flow \cite{Vau}.
 In the ``blocked flow" regime, e.g. Fig. \ref{figblockzon}a, a large high-pressure center, typically over the Pacific or Atlantic, interrupts the normal flow of weather from west to east and causes a build-up of extreme conditions (droughts, floods, extreme temperatures) downstream.
 In the ``zonal flow" regime, e.g. Fig. \ref{figblockzon}b, weather patterns progress normally.
 Synchronization of flow states, complete or partial, implies correlations between the regimes occupied by two coupled channel models at any given time.
-Such correlations, in a truth/model context, are indeed meaningful to meteorologists and to the residents of the regions downstream of any blocks.
-Synchronization of two highly simplified versions of the channel model has been used to predict correlations between blocking events in the Northern and Southern hemispheres \cite{Dua97, Dua99}, and synchronization of two channel models has been used to infer conditions under which Atlantic and Pacific blocking events can be expected to anticorrelate \cite{Dua01, Dua04}.
+Such correlations, in the context of synchronization between reality and model, are indeed meaningful to meteorologists and to the residents of the regions downstream of any blocks.
+Synchronization of two highly simplified versions of the channel model has been used to predict correlations between blocking events in the Northern and Southern hemispheres \cite{Dua97,Dua99}, and synchronization of two channel models has been used to infer conditions under which Atlantic and Pacific blocking events can be expected to anticorrelate \cite{Dua01,Dua04}.

-To generalize the above comments regarding meaningful synchronization in the geophysical models, we note that blocks are ``coherent structures", as commonly arise in a variety of nonlinear field theories.
-Such structures, of which solitons are perhaps the best known example, persist over a period of time because of a balance between nonlinear and dispersive effects.
-If two coupled systems exhibit synchronization of their detailed states, i.e. field configurations, then occurrences of corresponding coherent structures in the two systems will certainly correlate, and such coincidences will likely be interpreted as meaningful.